 When framing a tripartite agreement, important matters to consider include:

-- any terms in the original contract which specify how consent to transferring rights, or obligations under the contract, is to be obtained;
+- Any terms in the original contract which specify how consent to transferring rights, or obligations under the contract, is to be obtained;

-- a formal release from liability for both parties with respect to the original agreement that has now been terminated;
+- A formal release from liability for both parties with respect to the original agreement that has now been terminated;

-- an indemnification clause to ensure that each party will pay damages to the other, if any arise due to an alleged breach of the original contract.
+- An indemnification clause to ensure that each party will pay damages to the other, if any arise due to an alleged breach of the original contract.